wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Virtualization/Container/Docker/Docker-OpenSource-Links.md

 * [2017-REX-Ray #Project#](https://github.com/thecodeteam/rexray): REX-Ray is a container storage orchestration engine enabling persistence for cloud native workloads

 * [GlusterFS #Project#](https://github.com/gluster/glusterfs): Gluster is a software defined distributed storage that can scale to several petabytes.
 It provides interfaces for object, block and file storage.

+# Registry

+- [Dragonfly #Project#](https://github.com/alibaba/Dragonfly): Dragonfly is an intelligent P2P based file distribution system.
+It aims to resolve issues related to low-efficiency, low-success rate and waste of network bandwidth in file transferring process.